JoinCODED/WS-Dart-M3-Conditionals/01_conditions/03_switch.md

 }
 ```

-Run the code, and as you see, it works the same as our previous `if` statement.
+Run the code.
+As you can see, it works similarly to our previous `if` statement.